-- IP multicast works in a group communication mode and receivers in a multicast group may have different QoS requirements.
-When multicast packets are duplicated in a router, every outgoing branch may have to be marked differently.
-It also implies that the marking should be based on the requirements and the capabilities of the receivers. - 2.
-Group membership in multicast operation is dynamic.
-When a new host joins a multicast group, a new branch may be generated.
-Simply coping the DSCP code from existing branch may lead to SLA violations. - 3.
-When heterogeneous marking are allowed in a DiffServ domain, marking of the lower level of services to the subtrees that branch after admission control will bring unfairness between multicast flows and unicast flows.
-Consider the scenario in Fig. 3, a multicast flow enters a DiffServ domain at ingress router E1, and is destined to E3 and E2 requesting EF and AF1, respectively.
+3) When heterogeneous marking are allowed in a DiffServ domain, marking of the lower level of services to the subtrees that branch after admission control will bring unfairness between multicast flows and unicast flows.
+Consider the scenario in Figure 1, a multicast flow enters a DiffServ domain at ingress router E1, and is destined to E3 and E2 requesting EF and AF1, respectively.
 At the incoming interface of E1, assume that 80% of the AF1 packets are in-profile and marked with lower drop probability of DSCP AF11, while the remaining AF1 packets are marked with higher drop probability of DSCP AF12.
 Further assume that network congestion only happens on the link from core router CR to edge router E2.
 Marking the multicast packets as AF11 DSCP at the multicast branching node CR is not fair because this new subtree originating from the core router is unaffected by the traffic conditioning that the unicast message encounters at E1.
-In this example, unicast AF1 class packets traveling from E1 to E2 will be dropped more severely than that of multicast packets, since 20% of the unicast AF11 DSCP.
+In this example, unicast AF1 class packets traveling from E1 to E2 will be dropped more severely than that of multicast packets, since 20% of the unicast AF1 packets are marked with a higher drop probability AF12, but all the AF1 multicast packets are granted AF11 DSCP.
 Thus it is unfair to the existing unicast flows if markings at the branching points are not handled properly.